You can also view this factsheet as a PDF document: Interim Visas factsheet PDF [244KB].

 No one is entitled to an interim visa as a matter of right.
 Whether or not to grant an interim visa to any person is a matter for the absolute discretion of the relevant immigration officer or of the Minister of Immigration.
 There is no right of appeal against a decision not to grant an interim visa.

 Note: Open work conditions are conditions that allow work in any occupation, for any employer, in any location in New Zealand.
-Open work visas include several types of applications: asylum seeker, working holiday maker, graduate job search, partnership, partner of a worker, partner of a student, and victim of domestic violence.
-Open student conditions are conditions that allow study in any course, at any educational institute, in any location in New Zealand.
+Open work visas include several types of applications: asylum seeker, working holiday maker, Post-study work visa (open), partnership, partner of a worker, partner of a student, and victim of domestic violence.
+Open student conditions are conditions that allow study in any programme of study, at any educational institute, in any location in New Zealand.

 See our questions and answers on interim visas.